Arctium/WoW-Launcher/README.md

 # WoW-Launcher
-A game launcher for World of Warcraft (9.0.5 and later) that allows you to connect to custom servers.
+A game launcher for World of Warcraft that allows you to connect to custom servers.

 [![Support](https://img.shields.io/badge/discord-join-7289DA.svg)](https://arctium.io/discord)